First Corinthians 1:18–2:5 . . .

 • Q. 2 How does the world define wisdom?
 How has “God made foolish the wisdom of the world” (v.
 20)?

-• Q. 3 How does this passage illustrate that God's ways are not our ways?
-What does this passage say to you about the wisdom of God versus worldly wisdom?
+• Q. 3 How does this passage document that God’s ways are not our ways?… What does this passage say to you about the wisdom of God versus worldly wisdom?

 This Week’s Passage